Skip to Main Content

 • Eliminate any unattractive edge meat that could make the finished product look less attractive.

-1. Trim fat cap until you have an even 1/4-inch layer.
+2.)
+Trim the fat cap until you have an even 1/4-inch layer.

-1. Flip brisket over and trim off all fat and silver skin from the top (a thin membrane of connective tissue)
+3.)
+Flip the brisket over and trim off all fat and silver skin from the top (a thin membrane of connective tissue)

 When it comes to smoke flavors, hickory is often mentioned for its robust flavor.
 Some like to mix it with a milder wood like oak to balance the flavors, and others like to sweeten it with apple, cherry, or maple wood.
 Any or all of these smoke flavors are a safe bet for smoked brisket, and if you really want to get creative try pecan wood.
 The nutty flavor adds a whole new layer of depth to brisket, and pairs especially well with sweet and spicy flavors.